WukLab/FPGA-OS/README.md

 Codebase Organization Principles:
 - Make each subfolder be an IP on its own.
 This means it should have its own scripts, rtl or hls code, and testbench.
 - Hierarchy IPs will have dependency.
-We need to obey the order explicitly in corresponding building scripts.
+We need to express the order explicitly in corresponding building scripts.
-- Final large project shuold be expressed in a diagram or static RTL code that ultilizing small IP cores.
+- Final large project should be expressed in a diagram or static RTL code that ultilizing small IP cores.
-- Overall, this project will consist many small IPs, and they will be used internall to build large ones.
-Our goal is to be able to reuse IP as much as possible, and be able to construct new IPs easily.
+- Overall, this project will consist many small IPs, and they will be used internally to build large ones.
+Our goal is to be able to reuse IPs as much as possible, and be able to construct new IPs easily.

+- System
+	- `alloc/`: memory allocator
+	- `mm/`: memory management
+- `tools/`: various helpers
+- `scripts/`: template script files
+- `generated_ip/`: all generated IPs sleep here

 Coding Format:
 - General